 According to Healthline’s analysis of Medicare and private pay claims data, only 0.7 percent of people experience mechanical complications during their hospital stay, but problems can still arise during the weeks after surgery.

 If these problems occur, the person may need a follow-up procedure, or revision, to fix the problem.

 Other reasons why a revision might be necessary include:

 - continued pain

 - knee stiffness

-Analysis of data from Medicare shows that the average rate of revision surgery within 90 days is.2 percent.
-However within 18 months, the rate increases to approximately 3.7 percent.
+Analysis of data from Medicare shows that the average rate of revision surgery within 90 days is 0.2 percent, but this rises to 3.7 percent within 18 months.

 Some research suggests that long-term wear and loosening of the implant affects 6 percent of people after 5 years and 12 percent after 10 years.

 Ways to reduce wear and tear and the risk of damage include:

 - maintaining a healthy weight